ibm-cloud-docs/vpc/about-placement-groups.md

 Instance groups (also known as autoscale groups) support instances that are provisioned with a placement group specification.
 Instance templates (used by instance groups) inherit the new placement group attribute.
 Any instances that are started within an autoscale group with a specified placement group are placed according to the placement group strategy.
 The instance group size is limited to the maximum size of the placement group.

-Since placement groups for high availability strategies can use instances from multiple zones, you can use instance groups to support instances with subnets that span zones.
+Because placement groups for high availability strategies can use instances from multiple zones, you can use instance groups to support instances with subnets that span zones.
 For more information about instance groups, see [Creating an instance group for auto scaling](/docs/vpc?topic=vpc-creating-auto-scale-instance-group).

 ## Placement groups when an instance is resized
 {: #instance-resize-placement-groups-for-vpc}